 The scope of our audit was influenced by our application of materiality.
 Materiality helped us to determine the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and on the financial statements as a whole.
-The materiality for the financial statements as a whole was set at \$65,800 determined with reference to a benchmark of the Bank's profit before taxation.
-We chose the benchmark because, in our view, this is a key measure of the Bank's performance.
+The materiality for the financial statements as a whole was set at \$287,000 determined with reference to a benchmark of the Bank's net assets.
+We chose the benchmark because, in our view, this is a key measure of the Bank's financial strength.